conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 #### Setup S3

 Conduktor can offload Kafka metrics collected for internal monitoring into a S3 object storage.
-This enables you to retain as least state as possible inside the Pod.
+This enables you to retain as minimal state as possible inside the Pod.

 By default, the Conduktor Controller chart comes with an optional [Bitnami MinIO](https://github.com/bitnami/charts/tree/main/bitnami/minio) dependency to provide such S3.
 It can be disabled with `minio.enabled=false`, but in that case it's recommended to provide your own.